Business travel

 These activities can only take place during the exhibition's official opening hours.

-This does not include trade fairs, stage shows or any other functions that require a Trade Fair Permit issued under Section 35 of the Environmental Public Health Act, Cap 95 or the activities at any makeshift stalls within these (such as Pasar Malams (street markets)).
+This does not include temporary fairs, stage shows or any other functions that require a permit under Section 35 of the Environmental Public Health Act, Cap 95.
 This also does not include providing peripheral services for the event (e.g., cleaning and catering services) or setting up, maintaining, repairing and dismantling the exhibition sites or booths.

 Journalism activities